vmware/vidm-saml-toolkit/README.md

 	}

+### Role 2: Use vIDM as SP

+Refer to the sample project Sample_AuthServer (in folder "Sample_AuthServer")

+You may need the following Java Classes in "SamlToolkit.jar" to use vIDM as SP, and use your web application as IDP:

+    com.vmware.samltoolkit.idp.IDPService

+    com.vmware.samltoolkit.idp.SAMLIDPConf

+    com.vmware.samltoolkit.idp.SamlSsoRequest

+Step 1.
+New an IDPService object when your web server is started

+    SAMLIDPConf conf = new SAMLIDPConf(issuer, kestoreStream, keystorepwd);

+	 service = new IDPService(conf);

+Step 2.
+(Optional) Process the SSO request from vIDM.
+If necessary, redirect the user to your login page.

+	 String relay = request.getParameter("RelayState");
+	 SAMLSsoRequest ssoRequest = service.decodeSAMLRequest(s);
+	 if (ssoRequest != null && ssoRequest.isValid() ) {
+			session.setAttribute("request", ssoRequest);
+			response.sendRedirect("idpLogin.jsp");
+			return;
+	 }

+Step 3.
+If the user has logged in, redirect the user back to vIDM with SAMLSsoResponse

+Option 1: If the login is initiated by vIDM and you have received the SSO request, use the request to generate SSO response

+	 ssoresponse = MyIDP.getIDPService().getSSOResponseByPostBinding(ssoRequest, user);
+	 response.getOutputStream().write(ssoresponse.getBytes());

+Option 2:  You can generate SSO response directly with vIDM URL, and redirect the user to vIDM web page

+	 ssoresponse = MyIDP.getIDPService().getSSOResponseByPostBinding(vidm, user, relay);
+	 response.getOutputStream().write(ssoresponse.getBytes());

 ## Contributing

 The vidm-saml-toolkit project team welcomes contributions from the community.
 If you wish to contribute code and you have not